fj-navarro/frontiers_blog/content/posts/succesful-cibersecutiry/index.md

 -   **Multi-Factor Authentication (MFA)** (also known as dual-factor authentication or two-step verification): It creates an additional layer of security that forces cyber-attackers to have not only a username and password to gain access to the system, but also a token to authenticate remotely.

-Once the organization has the above controls covered through foundational level technologies, there are much more advanced technologies that tourism firms will need to invest in to counteract the cyber threats that are becoming more sophisticated and damaging.
+Once the organization has the above controls covered through foundational level technologies, there are much more advanced technologies that firms will need to invest in to counteract the cyber threats that are becoming more sophisticated and damaging.
 The following advanced security technologies are designed to provide greater visibility and control so the organization can successfully address today's threat landscape.

 -   DNS security, to prevent the organization's systems from resolving and connecting to malicious domains.